#PA2021 Published by Atari Corp.

 Based On: Impossible Mission (originally developed as a port of or as a sequel to Impossible Mission).
 Developer Greg Omi’s recollection: “It’s funny, but I can’t remember if it was supposed to be a sequel to Impossible Mission or not.
 I remember writing a story and basic game design and pitching it to RJ Mical, but I don’t remember if they were asking for a sequel.”

-Ports to Other Systems: Electrocop was never ported to any other system, although there is evidence it was planned for the Atari 7800.
+Ports to Other Systems: Electrocop is an Atari Lynx exclusive that was not ported to any other system, although there is evidence it was planned for the Atari 7800.

 Number of Players: 1 (no ComLynx support).